loganpaulmatheny/self-care-center/README.md

 ### Abstract:
 [//]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)
 The Self-Care Center application is a health and wellness app, that can help users start their day on a more positive note.
-If you're like me, I start every day thinking about a gratitude and affirmation.
-And this app can help you think through them, save them to remember, and even add your own!
+If you're like me, I start every day thinking about a gratitude and affirmation - this app can help you think through them, save them to remember, and even inspire you to create your own!

 ### Installation Instructions:
 [//]: <> (What steps does a person have to take to get your app cloned down and running?)